Eargo vs. Jabra Enhance

 From Dr. Ruth Reisman, Audiologist

 If you are not keen on remote care and hope to see an audiologist in person who can help with your Eargo or Jabra devices, you are out of luck.
-These devices cannot be programmed or serviced at your audiologist's office.
-Therefore, if it's not easily repairable in the office, you will have to contact the manufacturer directly to get support.
+The devices cannot be programmed or serviced at your audiologist’s office.
+If it’s not easily repairable in the office, you will have to contact the manufacturer directly to get support.

-Just like time and its effects on our hearing (and other things), technology also has a way of marching on.
+Just like time and its effects on our hearing, technology also has a way of marching on.
 You may wish to upgrade your hearing aids to the latest technology, even if they still work perfectly.
 The up-and-coming Bluetooth LE Audio technology (offered with Jabra Enhance’s Select 500 model) is a good example of how hearing aids are changing and adapting to the future.
-So, keep all this in mind when you think about lifetime support for hearing aids.
+Keep all that in mind when you think about lifetime support for hearing aids.

 Jabra Enhance